Cultural Safety Resources

 Cultural Safety & Humility

 The South Island Division of Family Practice is committed to providing culturally safe care and respectful environments.
-We are undergoing work on a cultural safety & humility strategy.
-This work will involve engagement with our many healthcare partners, including First Nations, Métis and Inuit peoples.
+We are undertaking work on a cultural safety and humility strategy.
+This work involves engagement with our many healthcare partners, including First Nations, Métis and Inuit peoples.